lethain/organize/README.md

 This section includes some commentary for those interested and willing to contribute additions to this codebase.
 First, and most importantly: thank you!

-There are three guidelines for successful merging of pull requests:

-1. Please make them pep8 compliant.
-We don't necessarily love pep8, but it's easier to work with a shared standard.
-2. Please make sure pylint passes.
-3. Please make sure the unit tests pass and that you add additional unit tests for new functionality.

-### Running Pep8, Pylint and Tests

-We do run with all of pep8, but we also acknowledge pylint can be a bit of a pain.
+Successful pull requests will pass pep8, pylint and tests, as well as including new tests for any additional functionality (or fixed bugs).
+You can verify they are working
+via:

+    cd ~/path/to/organize
+    make env test style

-You are generally welcome to disable certain pylint checks within the files you edit if it's not feasible to resolve the pylint complaint.
+It's OK to disable certain pylint checks within the files you edit if it's not feasible to resolve the pylint complaint.
 (For example, when it believes a given attribute doesn't exist which does but it can't lint properly for whatever reason.)

-All tests should pass.

-You can run these via:

-    python tests/tests.py
-    pep8 organize
-    pylint organize

-So help us all.

 ### Implemntation Notes